Interview Study:

 We would like to assure you that we take utmost care to anonymize any confidential information that could be linked to you, your projects, or your company.
 However, due to the nature of our research, we may need to ask specific questions touching on confidential topics to gather relevant data.
 Nonetheless, each participant has the discretion to choose what information to disclose or which questions to skip.
 We do not use trick questions or intentionally confuse participants.

-Our final publication documents generally are publicly available, and once the write-up is completed, we will publish our work online.
+Once the write-up of our publication is completed, we will submit our work to scientific venues, who generally make publications online available.
 Prior to publication, pre-prints will be shared with all participants, allowing you to review, comment, and request changes to any sections of the study that you feel may disclose confidential information.

 We value your participation in our study and are committed to maintaining the confidentiality and privacy of your data!